 New Leadership for the GOP Makes History

 Michael Steven Steele was recently elected as the new chairman of the Republican National Committee.
 Steele makes history as the first African American to hold the position.
+A recipe for change: How can the GOP rebuild their image and win elections?

-This blog will offer my ideas on what the Republican Party must do to enhance their image and reclaim majorities in the House and Senate and begin winning elections.
+d reclaim majorities in the House and Senate and begin winning elections.
 I intend to produce several posts a week that will focus on issues such as: Who will emerge as the new leaders of the GOP?
 Do Republicans like Governor Sarah Palin and can she be elected?
 What major platform issues should the Republicans focus on?
 Is President Obama performing well, and should the Republican attack his policies and decisions?
-And many more topics that may arise in this ever changing political climate.
+And many more topics that may arise in this ever changing political climate.Please check back often and post as many comments as you would like.
+I am open to criticism from Liberal view points and I would love suggestions for future post topics.